 Dearg-Due: The Legend of The Irish Vampire and The Birth of a Deadly Blood Sucker

 There are many tales of Irish demons sucking the lifeblood from the living.
 Ugly bat like creatures lurking in the dead of the night.
 Pale faced with long yellow nails and gaping purple mouths.
 Sour breath and bloodied hollow eye sockets.
 Stories that date back to pre celtic times.
 Perhaps these tales of demons were simply told to entertain during long winter nights.
 Perhaps parents told stories to scare their children so they wouldn't wonder too far from their camp.
 Or perhaps these tales were far more than just stories.
 Do blood sucking demons exist?
 Is there really such a thing as vampires?
-Of course we may never know...
+We may never know unless of course, we are one or meet one...

 A Story of Young Lovers